-- 2.2.5.
+2.2.5.
 Modules are given a credit value. ("Credit" is a simple way of indicating, using numbers, the amount of learning required.)
-To be given this credit you must meet the requirements as outlined in section 6.1 or 6.2. - 2.2.6.
+To be given this credit you must meet the requirements as outlined in section 6.1 or 6.2.

+- 2.2.6.
 Important information about a module is available in the module descriptor.
 Module descriptors (opens new window) are available on your programme page of the VLE.
 You must refer to the descriptor that is active when you register/re-register, unless we have notified you of any updates.
-The module descriptor: - confirms the credit value for that module; - defines the syllabus for that module; - defines the learning outcomes for that module; - defines the assessment(s) in that module and will clearly state what percentage each piece of assessment counts for in your overall module mark; - confirms the recommended learning hours required for that module.
+The module descriptor: - · confirms the credit value for that module; - · defines the syllabus for that module; - defines the learning outcomes for that module; - defines the assessment(s) in that module and will clearly state what percentage each piece of assessment counts for in your overall module mark; - defines the module pass mark and whether a threshold needs to be reached on individual assessment elements to pass the module overall; - confirms the recommended learning hours required for that module.
 (Learning hours refers to the time spent studying to achieve the module's learning outcomes and will vary from student to student.
 We calculate this number by equating one credit to ten learning hours.) - 2.2.7.
 You may need to meet specific academic requirements to be allowed to study certain modules.
 For example, you may have to study a certain module before being allowed to study another.
 These requirements will be outlined in the module descriptor and programme specification. - 2.2.8.
 For some modules it can help to have certain knowledge prior to starting the module.
-You will be advised of this in the module descriptor and programme specification.
+You will be advised of this in the module descriptor and programme specification. - 2.2.9.

-- 2.2.9.
 You will normally study a maximum of 40 or 50 credits per semester depending on the programme you are studying.
-This credit total excludes your 40 credit project module which will be studied in addition to your normal modules.
+This credit total excludes the 40 credit project module which may be studied in addition to your normal modules.
 Resubmissions do not count towards this credit total. - 2.2.10.
-UCEM has the authority to restrict the number of modules you can register on in any given semester, on the advice of the Board of Examiners and/or if it is considered to be in your best academic interests. - 2.2.11.
-If you are on an undergraduate programme, you can request to study a maximum of 60 credits per semester (including your 40 credit project module but excluding resubmissions), but this is subject to approval.
-You can find details on how to request this in the Student Handbook. - 2.2.12.
+UCEM has the authority to restrict the number of modules you can register on in any given semester, if it is considered to be in your best academic interests and/or on the advice of the Board of Examiners. - 2.2.11.
+If you are on the part-time route of an undergraduate programme, you can request to study a maximum of 60 credits per semester (including your 40 credit project module but excluding resubmissions), but this is subject to approval.
+You can find details on how to request this in the Student Handbook (opens new window). - 2.2.12.
 If you are on the full-time route of an undergraduate programme, you will normally study 60 credits per semester.
 You do not need to request this.
 Resubmissions do not count towards this credit total. - 2.2.13.
 If you are on an apprenticeship programme, you can request to study a maximum of 80 credits per semester (including your 40 credit project module but excluding resubmissions), but this is subject to approval, and is also dependent on you being able to study at least one module in each of the remaining semesters of your programme (not including any agreed Breaks in Learning).
 You should contact your Apprenticeship Outcomes Officer if you and your employer are interested in this.